-Suppose one of your colleagues was arrested in the past in the case of the robbery.
+Suppose one of your colleagues was arrested in the past in the case of a robbery.
 The manager of your company asks that colleague to file some important documents related to the next project.
-You jump into the conversation and say out loud to the manager, ‘Are you really going to give these confidential documents to the one who was arrested in the past.’
-You may feel that you made the manager realise that he/she should not give the important document to that person, but this statement is derogatory, and a loaded question.
-It would have had been better if you had said this statement privately to the manager rather than in front of that person.
+You jump into the conversation and say out loud to the manager, ‘Are you going to give these confidential documents to the one who was arrested in the past.’
+You may feel that you made the manager realize that he/she should not give the important document to that person, but this statement is derogatory, and a loaded question.
+It would have been better if you had said this statement privately to the manager rather than in front of that person.
 You fall victim to the loaded question fallacy because you are judging that person based on his past and your statement can hurt his feelings.

 18. The Texas Sharpshooter Fallacy